mspillman/gallop/README.md

 - [Kaggle](https://www.kaggle.com/) - free access to GPUs and TPUs, run time capped at 30 hours / week.
 GPUs = Nvidia Tesla P100 (better than most of the free tier on colab)

+- [Amazon SageMaker](https://studiolab.sagemaker.aws/) - free access to GPUs.
+Session time limited to 4 hours.
+GPUs = Nvidia Tesla T4 (slightly faster than T4 for some workloads, but with a slightly lower memory of ~15 GB)

 - [Paperspace](https://www.paperspace.com/) - free access to some GPUs, plus various paid options for more powerful GPUs

 - [Vast.ai](https://vast.ai/) - cheap access to a wide variety of GPUs not offered by other services.
 Free trial credit is available to new users.